rkapl123/DBAddin/docs/DBModif.md

 *  CmdTimeout: sets SettingsTools.CmdTimeout to the value passed
 *  preventRefreshFlag: sets Functions.preventRefreshFlag to the value passed (True: prevents refreshing of all DB Functions, False: enables refreshing again.
 Also see DB Functions refresh prevention in [Main DBAddin Doc](README.md))

-By issuing the VBA command `result = Application.Run("getExecutionParam", Param)`, where `Param` is the name of the parameter the current settings of the following parameters are returned:
+By issuing the VBA command `result = Application.Run("getExecutionParam", Param, [keyword])`, where `Param` is the name of the parameter and `keyword` is an optional key word in the connection string, the current settings of the following parameters are returned:
 *  selectedEnvironment: returns SettingsTools.selectedEnvironment (zero based environment: 0 is the first, 1 the second, etc.)
 *  env() : returns the selected environment (1 is the first, 2 the second, etc.)
 *  ConstConnString: returns SettingsTools.ConstConnString